Rsantct/pe.audio.sys/pe.audio.sys/share/www/README.md

 ## Web page behavior

 Some options can be configured inside **`~/pe.audio.sys/config.yml`**:

-- command to run when the reboot button is pressed
+- Command to run when the reboot button is pressed
-- show or hide the macro buttons array at startup
+- Show or hide the macro buttons array at startup
+- Enable download EQ graph images from the server.

+Downloading the Brutefir EQ graph on runtime increases the refreshing bandwidth only when the `[G]` button toggles to display it.

 ## HTTP Server configuration: Apache+PHP or Node.js